wefcdse/functional_trait/readme.md

 - the method has a receiver, and the receiver is `&self`, `&mut self` or `self`

-- has no generic types in the trait or the method (may change in the future versions)
+- has no generic types in the method

-- has no generic lifetime in the trait (may change in the future versions)

 - is not unsafe